srikumarks/codaholic/_posts/2013-01-30-taming-the-scriptprocessornode.markdown

 samples.
 To achieve this, we need to schedule the node to connect and start just in time, say 0.1 seconds before the scheduled start time.
-To do this, we need to generalize `scriptWithStartStopTime` to work with the nodes to which it is expected to connect.
+To do this, we need to generalize `scriptWithStartStopTime` to work with the nodes to which the script node is expected to connect.

 ``` js <a name="scriptWithStartStopTime2">scriptWithStartStopTime</a> Delayed node setup.